Requirements to Apply

 Please refer to your home/major advisor for prerequisite questions or concerns.

 Can I receive credit for courses taken outside of UT Austin?

-No. Students must complete the program's required 18 hours from six unique courses at UT Austin from the list of program courses outlined in the course catalog dated 12/14 or later.
+Equivalents to ACC311 will be accepted as transfer credit for non-business majors only.
+Otherwise, no. Students must complete the program's required 18 hours from six unique courses at UT Austin from the list of program courses outlined in the course catalog.